Nexmo/station/_documentation/messaging/sms/building-blocks/receiving-an-sms.md

 With Nexmo's SMS API you can receive SMS messages on your virtual numbers.

-To receive SMS messages, you need to buy a number and setup an webhook endpoint.
+To receive SMS messages, you need to buy a number and setup a webhook endpoint.

 ## Buy a number